Mission Timeline: Lunar Insertion

 Embarking on Lunar Adventures

 Our journey begins with understanding the basics of lunar missions.
 Think of them as thrilling expeditions into the unknown, akin to the Goraho Wilderness Expeditions but on a cosmic scale.
-These missions involve spacecraft traveling to, orbiting, or landing on the moon with purposes ranging from scientific study to preparation for future human habitation.
+These missions involve spacecraft traveling to, orbiting, or landing on the moon with purposes ranging from deep scientific study to preparation for future human habitation in the stars and beyond our home planet.

 Lunar Mission Types